 The KPIs and targets set out in the ABCC’s 2017–18 Corporate Plan have been selected on the basis of legislative and policy requirements, research, and past performance data.
 The ABCC’s performance will be evaluated using various methodologies, including data analysis and external surveys.
-In line with the requirements of the PGPA Act, the ABCC will assess its performance against these targets in the annual performance statement, which will be provided to the Minister for Employment and published in the Annual Report.
+In line with the requirements of the, the ABCC will assess its performance against these targets in the annual performance statement, which will be provided to the Minister for Employment and published in the Annual Report.

 5.3 Relationship between core activities

 The ABCC’s three core activities are interrelated, with outcomes in each activity affecting the other two.
 This relationship is demonstrated in Figure 1.